yaw277/slire/README.md

 ### update

-`update(id: string, update: UpdateOperation<UpdateInput>, options?: { includeSoftDeleted?: boolean; mergeTrace?: any }): Promise<void>`
+`update(id: string, update: UpdateOperation<UpdateInput>, options?: { mergeTrace?: any }): Promise<void>`

 Updates a single entity identified by its ID.
 The update operation supports both `set` (to update fields) and `unset` (to remove optional fields) operations, which can be used individually or combined.
-The repository automatically applies scope filtering and excludes soft-deleted entities by default to ensure only active entities within the current scope can be updated.
-Use the `includeSoftDeleted: true` option to allow updating soft-deleted entities.
+The repository excludes soft-deleted entities by default to ensure only active entities are updated.
 Note that managed fields (scope properties, system fields like timestamps/version/id/trace) cannot be modified through updates - the `UpdateOperation<UpdateInput>` type excludes these fields, ensuring type safety at compile time.
 Implementations should also perform runtime checks to ensure that managed fields are not tampered with.
 Any configured timestamps (like `updatedAt`), versioning increments, and trace context are applied automatically.
 The optional `mergeTrace` parameter allows adding operation-specific trace context.
 No error is thrown if the entity doesn't exist or doesn't match the scope.

 ### updateMany

-`updateMany(ids: string[], update: UpdateOperation<UpdateInput>, options?: { includeSoftDeleted?: boolean }): Promise<void>`
+`updateMany(ids: string[], update: UpdateOperation<UpdateInput>, options?: { mergeTrace?: any }): Promise<void>`

 Bulk version of `update` that applies the same update operation to multiple entities identified by their IDs.
-All entities are subject to the same scope filtering (including soft-delete exclusion by default) and can accept the same `includeSoftDeleted` option.
-Like the single `update` function, scope properties cannot be modified through bulk updates.
+All entities are subject to soft-delete exclusion by default.
 Timestamp updates and versioning behavior are identical to the single `update` function.
-The operation succeeds even if some of the provided IDs don't exist or don't match the scope - only the valid, in-scope entities will be updated.
+The operation succeeds even if some of the provided IDs don't exist - only valid, active entities will be updated.

 For large inputs, the operation may run in chunks to respect MongoDB limits and is not atomic across chunks.
 If you need all-or-nothing behavior across many IDs, wrap the call in a transaction using `runTransaction`.